20220856/RR-20220856.github.io/README.md

 # **Research Repository** *_- 20220856_*

-This is my GitHub Research Repository, consisting of information I have learned so far, and projects I may or may not have completed.
-Additionally, I am storing my general note-taking here for ease of access.
+This is my GitHub Research Repository, serving as a way to showcase my emerging understanding of Software Development.
+I am also storing my Technical Support notes here for ease of access.

 ## Research, and Python Koans
 [Reflective Journal](./Research/Reflective-Journal.md/) <br>